TheMrMilchmann/install-jdk/README.md

 specified version from AdoptOpenJDK.
 Alternatively, a `source` can be specified explicitly.

+The `version` key should be set accordingly for custom downloads since it is used to cache JDKs which are used multiple times during the workflow.

 #### `architecture`

 The target architecture of the JDK to install.